The Mary I. Fitzgerald Scholarship Program

 A national scholarship program, the Asparagus Club was founded in 1909 to generate a spirit of cooperation and fellowship among members of the grocery industry.
 It is affiliated with the National Grocers Association and has sought to unite all segments of the grocery industry – retailers, wholesalers, manufacturers, and state and national trade association executives.

-Each year IGIA publishes a list of all scholarship recipients in the Hall of Fame issue of the iowa grocer magazine
+Each year IGIA publishes a list of all scholarship recipients in the iowa grocer magazine